Make URL rewriting in IIS 7 work like in IIS 6

 This problem is discussed in this excellent article.

-The article may seem long, but presents some simple fixes that just takes a minute or so:
+The article may seem long, but presents fixes that only takes a minute or so to get in place:

 - Check out web.config (non-exclusive) if you have it under version control, then open IIS.